 - The vehicle's malfunction indicator light, or check engine light, is illuminated or flashing.
 The vehicle turns this lamp on when the OBD system detects a fault found when running its self-diagnostics.
 Diagnostic Trouble Codes (DTCs) aiding repair typically accompany an illuminated check engine light.

 - The check engine light fails to illuminate during the bulb check.
 When the key is turned on and the engine is off, the bulb should turn on for a few seconds to prove that it is working.

 - A number of monitors are "not ready."
 This means the vehicle has not had the opportunity to complete one or more of the required self-diagnostic checks of the vehicle's OBD system.
 The number of allowed unready monitors varies by model year and fuel type.

 - The OBD data retrieved from the vehicle does not match what is expected for that vehicle.
 Plugging into an incorrect vehicle to perform the OBD inspection, or a tampered OBD system, can cause this failure.
 This failure may require re-inspection at a State Referee facility.

 - The vehicle fails to communicate with the OBD inspection equipment.
 This failure is typically caused by a vehicle design defect, wiring, or damaged OBD under dash connector.

-If there is a dispute about the results of your Smog Check inspection, call the Referee call center at 1 (800) 622-7733 to make an appointment for an inspection.How can I learn more about OBD?
+After completion of repairs, seek re-inspection to get your vehicle’s Smog Check certificate.
+If there is a dispute about the results of your Smog Check inspection, call the Referee at (800) 622-7733 to make an appointment for an inspection.How can I learn more about OBD?

 Check your vehicle owner's manual or visit the Air Resources Board (ARB) website at http://www.arb.ca.gov/msprog/obdprog/obdfaq.htm for more information.